This is the Carl Trygger Foundation

 For payment to a foreign bank, the following information has to be provided:

 Name and address of the bank, IBAN and BIC.

-For two-year scholarships, funds for the second year are available only after a brief account (1-2 pages) of the first year’s results has been approved.
+For two-year scholarships, funds for the second year are available only after a brief account (1-2 pages) of the first year’s activity has been approved.
 The report, describing the progress made by the postdoc, should be submitted by the grant holder.
 The report is due at the latest one month before the start of the second year of the scholarship.